cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 {% endhighlight %}

-## Step 3: Boostrap the Cloudify Manager
+## Step 3: Boostrap the Cloudify Management Environment
-Now you're ready to bootstrap your cloudify manager.
-To do so type the following command in the terminal windows:
+Now you're ready to bootstrap your Cloudify manager.
+To do so type the following command in your shell:

 {% highlight bash %}
 cfy bootstrap -v -p cloudify-manager-blueprints/simple/simple.yaml -i inputs.json --install-plugins